-Laminar Capital acts as principal when we buy and sell fixed interest securities in the security and the price at which we, as principal, buy the security and the price at which we sell the security to you.
+Laminar Capital acts as principal when we buy and sell fixed interest securities in the secondary markets.
+The yield that we quote to you incorporates any margin that we may receive.
+The margin is the difference between the price at which we, as principal, buy the security and the price at which we sell the security to you.
 Laminar Capital may also receive placement fees from Issuers for distributing securities on their behalf.

 This document is not, and is not intended to be, an offer or invitation for subscription or sale, or a recommendation, with respect to any securities, nor is it to form the basis of any contract or commitment.
 This document does not purport to identify the nature of the specific market or other risks associated with these products.
-Before entering into any transaction in relation to the products, the investor should ensure that it fully understands the terms of the products and the transaction, relevant risk factors, the nature and extent of the investor's risk of loss and the nature of the control in the investor is entering.
+Before entering into any transaction in relation to the products, the investor should ensure that it fully understands the terms of the products and the transaction, relevant risk factors, the nature and extent of the investor's risk of loss and the nature of the contractual relationship into which the investor is entering.
 Prior to investing in these products, an investor should elermine, based on its own independent review and such professional advice as its dearch analyst.